Funeral Costs in Pennsylvania: 2026 Guide

 Grievance Committee c/o PFDA, 7441 Allentown Boulevard, Harrisburg, PA, 17112

-Alternatively, you can also contact the Pennsylvania Cemetery Cremation and Funeral Association (PCCFA), which is the association of funeral directors, cemeteries, and crematory businesses.
-Its purpose is to support industry professionals and consumers in the sale and purchase of funeral services in the state.
+Alternatively, you can also contact the Pennsylvania Cemetery Cremation and Funeral Association (PCCFA), which supports industry professionals and consumers in the sale and purchase of funeral services in the state.

 Pennsylvania Cemetery Cremation and Funeral Association (PCCFA)